 You can boil the pasta and finish cooking in the sauce of beans (Recommended if you want a soupy soup, because you will have less starch).
 Or, you can cook the pasta in the same soup, to which you add a little’ of broth.
 It will take a more creamy consistency thanks to the starch released from the pasta.
 Personally, I chose the second option.
 If you like mussels (definitely not miss the GRATIN MUSSELS) have a look at all my RECIPES WITH MUSSELS and now I bid you good day!

 To prepare the dough beans and mussels, you first need to cook the beans.
 If you use DRIED BEANS, you have to soak them in cold water the night before, If you do use the FRESH BEANS BORLOTTI you can cook them directly.
-Even if you use the GIA BEANS’ BOILED you can cook them directly and, Indeed, the cooking time will be much shorter.
+Even if you use the BEANS ALREADY BOILED you can cook them directly and, Indeed, the cooking time will be much shorter.

 Wash, peel and cut into cubes tiny carrot and celery.
 Sauté over low heat the vegetables in olive oil with pepper and the garlic clove.
-When the vegetables are well browned, add the chopped tomatoes and seeded and vegetation water, Then add the beans.
+When the vegetables are well browned, combine the cherry tomatoes cut into small pieces and deprived of seeds and vegetation water, Then add the beans.
 Brown beans and, After a few minutes, add the boiling broth.
 Bring the beans cooked add finely salt and freshly ground black pepper.
-Do not overdo the salt because then you'll have to combine the beans also water mussels, that they are usually sapide.
+Do not overdo it with salt because then you will have to combine the beans with the water of the mussels, that they are usually sapide.

 Add the liquid from the mussels to the beans, bring to a boil.
 Combine the pasta.
 Boil the pasta and beans.
-If necessary, merge a little’ of vegetable broth depending on how you prefer the flat.
+If necessary, combine a little' vegetable broth based on how you prefer the dish.
 To me, pasta with beans and mussels like creamy.
 If you prefer more liquid or soupy, plan accordingly and add more vegetable broth.
-A fine, cooking add the mussels, some’ chopped fresh parsley and freshly ground black pepper.
+A fine, cooking add the mussels, a bit of chopped fresh parsley and freshly ground black pepper.
 Taste to check that the salt is adjusted correctly.
 Season the pasta with beans and mussels a trickle of extra virgin olive oil.
 To serve.
 The pasta beans and mussels are also delicious served warm.
 Bon appétit!